Types of Claims

 By filing a claim, you agree to allow the City or its agent to inspect your property or investigate the physical injury.
 Unreasonable refusal of such inspection or investigation will be grounds for denial of your claim.

 The insurance board cannot consider your claim until all necessary information has been received.
-No money may be paid out of the Insurance Fund until the Board has investigated your claim and the Board’s report has been received and accepted by the City Council.
 Because of the procedure that must be followed, some time must elapse between the filing and final disposition of your claim.
 Please be assured that as soon as you provide the Board with the necessary information, your claim will be promptly considered and you will receive a response on your claim.

 What Happens After a Claim is Filed?